 From the series on pricing strategy, the following is called price bundling, product bundling, a compilation, or a package deal.
 This is when a customer buys two or more products or services together for one price instead of buying items separately for individual prices.

 This is an interesting strategy.
-Aside from a popular tier pricing strategy, bundling pricing strategy is a game of perception.
+Aside from being a popular tier pricing strategy, bundling pricing strategy is a game of perception.

 There are many people who would argue that it’s not a pricing strategy but a marketing strategy.